equipodinamitaestrella/dynamic_system_plot/README.md

 ## Summary

-This proyect consists of a script written in Python 3, which uses Matplotlib to plot a simple dynamical system:
+This project consists of a script written in Python 3, which uses Matplotlib to plot any equation the user gives as a parameter.
+User also must provide a range of numbers for the equation's parameters, a range for the initial conditions and the number of iterations the programm will run.
+This project can also receive a file as an input.

-x = x² + 1

-Running the following initial conditions:

-x_1 = 0.1

-x_2 = 1

-x_3 = 10

 ## Execution